 - A calm, organized place to learn and grow.

-- Students move at their own pace.
+- Students progress at their own pace.

 - World cultures and geography, art, and history are woven throughout the curriculum.

-The Evergreen Difference
+The Elementary Difference

 - Our teachers are guides, not lecturers.